Fructo-oligosaccharides (FOS) and Other Oligosaccharides

 Refer to label instructions

 In one trial, supplementing with fructo-oligosaccharides significantly lowered fasting blood-sugar levels and serum total-cholesterol levels in people with type 2 diabetes.

 In a preliminary trial, supplementation with fructo-oligosaccharides (FOS) (8 grams per day for two weeks) significantly lowered fasting blood-sugar levels and serum total-cholesterol levels in people with type 2 diabetes.18 However, in another trial, supplementing with FOS (15 grams per day) for 20 days had no effect on blood-glucose or lipid levels in people with type 2 diabetes.19 In addition, some double-blind trials showed that supplementing with FOS or galacto-oligosaccharides (GOS) for eight weeks had no effect on blood-sugar levels, insulin secretion, or blood lipids in healthy people.20 , 21 Because of these conflicting results, more research is needed to determine the effect of FOS on diabetes and lipid levels.

 How to Use It

 The average daily intake of oligosaccharides by people in the United States is estimated to be about 800 to 1,000 mg.
 For the promotion of healthy bacterial flora, the usual recommendation for FOS, GOS, or inulin is 2,000 to 3,000 mg per day with meals.
-In the studies on Reference diabetes and high blood lipids (Reference cholesterol and Reference triglycerides), amounts ranged from 8 to 20 grams per day.
+In the studies on diabetes and high blood lipids ( cholesterol and triglycerides ), amounts ranged from 8 to 20 grams per day.

 Where to Find It